-By June 2023 1 Create an informational campaign with front-facing website information sharing, and outreach opportunities with the cotargeting external stakeholders, community and individuals criminal justice system of the services available. mmunity Current Status: IN PROGRESS % Completed A Public Relations Firm has been contracted to create an 85% informational campaign that will include videos to be looped Owner in the booking loop and targeted jail areas providing CEO information on available reentry services and programs (IV.3.1) available post-release and how to access them; posters, brochures and pamphlets targeting clients, families/support systems, and community partners; and creation of the OC CARES website and central phone number for clients to easily access services or link to resources.
+By June 2023 1 Create an informational campaign with front-facing website routine • information sharing, and outreach opportunities with the co targeting external stakeholders, community and individuals criminal justice system of the services available.
+Current Status: IN PROGRESS % Completed A Public Relations Firm has been contracted to create an 85% informational campaign that will include videos to be looped Owner in the booking loop and targeted jail areas providing CEO information on available reentry services and programs (IV.3.1) available post-release and how to access them; posters, brochures and pamphlets targeting clients, families/support systems, and community partners; and creation of the OC CARES website and central phone number for clients to easily access services or link to resources.
 A new website has been implemented with a focus on community, reentry services, and families/support systems for those involved in the justice systems.
 A detailed marketing plan is being developed that includes deliverables and timelines.
 Several variations of deliverables have been reviewed and currently being fine- tuned for completion.
-This is estimated to be completed by March 2025.
-This item will be completed when campaign has been developed and timelines established (new estimated date of March 2025).
+This item will be completed when campaign has been developed and timelines established.
 2 Expand the existing mental health and substance use inform targeting county residents, community partners and clients to the signs, resources and services available.
 Current Status: COMPLETED (DEC 2023) % Completed The County has a robust countywide public awareness 100% campaign aligned with current state, federal and partner Owner messaging and are expanded and utilized as needed.
-HCA-BHS
+HCA-BHS (l.1.2b)